Skip to main content

 I hope this season brings you bright lights, good surprises, time to play, and plenty of stories you will remember when you are older.

-It has been such a joy watching you grow this year.
-You ask better questions, notice more things, and bring your own kind of energy into every room.
+It’s been such a joy watching you grow this year.
+You ask great questions, notice so much, and bring your own spark into every room.

-I hope the new year gives you more adventures, more laughter, and many chances to discover what makes you curious and happy.
+I hope the new year brings you more adventures, more laughter, and many chances to discover what makes you curious and happy.

 With lots of love,